 Many years ago, Nantucket was formed by a massive glacial ice sheet.
 When the glacier reached its maximum eastward advance, it deposited rocks and other sediment at its edge, or terminal moraine.
 Once the glacier melted and sea levels rose, the familiar island shape we see today was left behind!

 This glacial history is why we see such beautiful dunes (technically known as coastal banks) surrounding our beaches.
 If you’re interested in learning more about the island’s formation and composition, check out this quick video from our Nantucket Field Station.

 For nearly a century, Nantucket was the whaling capital of the world.
 That’s no small feat for a 100 square mile strip of sand!
 In the early 1700’s, Nantucketers began to travel overseas in search for the sperm whale.
 By early 1800’s, they were embarking on voyages as long as five years.
 Whale oil was incredibly valuable and essential for lighting homes during this period.
 As a result, men who survived many voyages often went on to become wealthy whaling captains.

 19th century Nantucket also had a rich female-driven economy.
 While the husbands were away, Nantucket wives took charge of local businesses and Centre Street was dubbed “Petticoat Row”.

-Today, you can stay at the home of a former whaling captain, enjoy a sweet treat at Petticoat Row Bakery, or visit the Whaling Museum.
+Today, you can walk on the same cobblestone streets, stay at the home of a former whaling captain, go shopping on Petticoat Row, or visit the Whaling Museum.
 Many early Nantucket settlers and whalers were Quakers, and you can find the old Quaker Meeting House on Fair Street.

 Why should you visit?